cloudgazing/qubit/README.md

 - add LED support
 - add N-Key rollover support
 - add support for storing and updating data to non-volatile storage
-- add set and get feature reports for fetching and updating settings.
 - other stuff

 ---